 - Health care services that address the most pressing needs – such as pain relief, occupational therapy, infections, depression/anxiety.

-- Public health related – tracking, research, treatment, vaccines, policy, innovations, and products (e.g., masks, locally made test kit supplies).
+- Public health related – tracking, research, treatment, vaccines, policy, innovations.
+(These needs are not going away.)

 - Grief-related services – including grief counseling, green burials, death doulas.

 - Career change services done in creative affordable ways (help with resumes/LinkedIn, career transition coaching, job change training and coaching)